dimtsanto/Cinema-Management-System/README.md

 # Cinema-Management-System
 # Tsantopoulos-Dimitrios-Paroikos-Ioannis
 ⚙️ IntelliJ IDEA Setup
-1. Ενεργοποίηση Annotation Processing
+1. Enable Annotation Processing
-Αυτό είναι υποχρεωτικό για να δουλέψει το Lombok:
+This is needed for Lombok to work:
 `File → Settings → Build, Execution, Deployment → Compiler → Annotation Processors`
 → ✅ Enable annotation processing (check checkbox)
 2. Java SDK
-Χρησιμοποιούμε Java 17 ή 21:
+Use Java 17 or 21:
 `File → Project Structure → Project → SDK`
 3. Reload Maven
-`Maven panel (δεξιά) → 🔄 Reload All Maven Projects`
+`Maven panel (to the right) → 🔄 Reload All Maven Projects`
-4. Αν εμφανιστεί `TypeTag::UNKNOWN` error
+4. If we get `TypeTag::UNKNOWN` error
-Αυτό φτιάχνεται με τα παραπάνω βήματα. Αν συνεχίσει:
+   It is fixed with the steps above.
+If it persists:
 `File → Invalidate Caches → Invalidate and Restart`
-Μετά redo τα βήματα 1-3
+Then redo steps 1-3
 ---
 Cinema Management System — Backend API
 Developed for the course 321-4002 Software Engineering